repomesh/II-Commons/README.md

 ## What's Next: Our Roadmap

-- [ ]Optimize performance and automate parameter configuration.
-- [ ]Simplify installation and operation.
+- [ ] Simplify installation and operation.
-- [ ]Offer more pre-computed indexes for modalities like PDFs, video and audio.
+- [ ] Offer more pre-computed indexes for modalities like PDFs, video and audio.
-- [ ]Create more AI-assisted generated knowledge bases for public good.
+- [ ] Create more AI-assisted generated knowledge bases for public good.
-- [ ]Provide API services for datasets.
+- [ ] Provide API services for datasets.
-- [ ]Establish a knowledge base hub for easier sharing and downloading.
+- [ ] Establish a knowledge base hub for easier sharing and downloading.
-- [ ]Develop a desktop version for personal everyday data retrieval.
+- [ ] Develop a desktop version for personal everyday data retrieval.